Fun things to do with your dog

 The Escher dog club (in the Esch-sur-Alzette area) organises regular events including dog walks, dog days (with demonstrations) and dog training.

-You can find more events, share tips or swap details for dog playdates via the Luxembourg Dogs page.
+You can find more events, share tips, ask advice or swap details for dog playdates via the Luxembourg Dogs page and the Pet owners of Luxembourg page.
+You can also meet like-minded dog lovers on Who is your doggie Luxembourg.

 If Fido is well-trained and in need of something more challenging, you could consider training with and joining the dog-rescue group in Perl, where dogs will be trained to search through forests and rubble to find people.